-If you have completed teacher education studies at a tertiary institution outside of Australia and would like to teach in NSW public schools, you will need to get accredited by the Board of Studies, Teaching and Educational Standards (BOSTES) and be approved to teach by the NSW Department of Education.
+If you have completed teacher education studies at a tertiary institution outside of Australia and would like to teach in NSW public schools, you will need to be accredited by the NSW Education Standards Authority (NESA) and gain approval to teach by the NSW Department of Education.

 NESA will assess your university qualifications and provide an accreditation decision to you.
 Refer to the NESA website for more information about applying for and gaining accreditation for overseas-trained teachers.